A white text that says "The Monologue Project" A white text that says "The Monologue Project"

 Genre: Comedy/Drama

-Key emotions: Jealousy, Outrage, Manipulation, Fondness, Outrage, Betrayal, Rejection, Love, Satisfaction
+Key emotions: Jealousy, Outrage, Manipulation, Fondness, Betrayal, Rejection, Love, Satisfaction

 Topics/themes: Gold Digging, Old People, Grifting, Scamming, Inheritance, Nursing Homes, Hospitals, Aging, Mortality, Death,